rcalxrc08/FinancialMonteCarlo.jl/README.md

 Currently supports [Dual Numbers](https://github.com/JuliaDiff/DualNumbers.jl), [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) and [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl)
 for Automatic Differentiation (where it makes sense).

+Additionally, there has been added support for GPU Parallel execution using [CuArrays](https://github.com/JuliaGPU/CuArrays.jl), you can find examples of this in the benchmark folder.

 ## How to Install
 To install the package simply type on the Julia REPL the following:
 ```julia